SAP/openui5-docs/docs/What's_New_in_OpenUI5_1.54_f29023e.md

 #### Support Assistant Performance and Usability Improvements

+There are several improvements in the Support Assistant tool:

 -   Better initial loading performance - now each library should have a `.supportrc` file in its root folder.
 The purpose of this file is to serve as a metadata container to be used by the Support Assistant ruleset loader module.

     For more information, see [Create a Ruleset for a Library](Create_a_Ruleset_for_a_Library_b5a5135.md).

 -   Improved perceived UI performance during initial tool loading – achieved by early and dynamic rendering of the most important UI elements and introducing a progress bar in the main screen of the Support Assistant.

+-   Improved usability:

--   -   The selection of rules to run an analysis has been improved.
+    -   The selection of rules to run an analysis has been improved.
 Now, selecting a library selects all the rules it contains.

     -   The *Issues* and *Rules* buttons are now highlighted to show the user which view is active at the moment.

     -   The issue details in the *Issues* view have been moved from the top to the bottom of the window for better usability.

 ![](loiof3258c9e029a4396a93eaf7127ab34b6_HiRes.png)